7x5rg/piracy-wiki/README.md

 If you really want to torrent music you will have to find some private trackers.
 Look on reddit.

 ### Direct downloading
-My go-to for music. \
 [Free MP3 Download](https://free-mp3-download.net) - Also HQ .flac downloads \
 [yt-dlp](https://github.com/yt-dlp/yt-dlp) - Use something like `yt-dlp --embed-metadata --extract-audio --audio-format wav --audio-quality 0 "<url>"`

 ### Desktop listening
-Have not tried. \
 [SpotiFlyer](https://github.com/Shabinder/SpotiFlyer)

 ---